DigitaleGesellschaft/jekyll-theme-conference/README.md

 Additionally, a navigation bar or main landing page link can also have the following properties:

 - `menu` containing another list of links.
 This creates a dropdown menu of multiple sublinks.
 The sublinks have the same properties as regular links, or
 - `live` making the link only visible during the conference and adds a live indication.
 The `name` property can be omitted.
+Using the optional `name_inactive` property shows a placeholder text while the conference is **not** live.
 If streaming is enabled and any URL property is omitted, a click on the link will open the streaming modal (see section _Live Indications_ above).

 Using the `file:` indicator, the relative address is automatically set as well as the icon.
 Using the `video:` indicator, the link is automatically configured to open in an iframe with a corresponding title and the icon is set.